Adult education pre-course assessments

 Find out if you need to do a pre-course assessment

-If you want to take one of the courses below, you need to come to a pre-course assessment first.
+If you want to take one of the courses below, you need to complete a pre-course assessment before you can enrol.
+We will assess your skills level to ensure you are on the course right for you.

 - Supported Learning